vishalwani/target.en/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

 For more information about ITP, see [Apple Intelligent Tracking Prevention (ITP) 2.x](/help/c-implementing-target/c-considerations-before-you-implement-target/c-privacy/apple-itp-2x.md).

+### Can Adobe/DigiCert send the DCV emails to another email address `<someone>@example.com`?

+No, DigiCert (or any certificate authority) will not allow just anyone with an email address under a domain to authorize an SSL certificate under that same domain unless that email address is also included in the domain's WHOIS information or the pre-determined list of addresses (see above).
+This ensures only authorized individuals can approve DCV for a particular domain.
+If this is not feasible for you, we recommend using the DNS CNAME DCV method (see above).

 ### How can I validate my CNAME implementation is ready for traffic?

 Use the following set of commands (in the MacOs or Linux command-line terminal, using bash and curl 7.49+):